seanpue/graphtransliterator/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-The module uses Github Actions to deploy to TestPyPI and to PyPI.
+The module uses GitHub Actions to deploy to TestPyPI and to PyPI.